 - Hydrate – drink enough to keep you well hydrated, it will help you feel better and also replenish lost fluids if you have been vomiting.
-Cold water, diluted juice, glucose drinks, or flat soft drinks can be good choices
+Cold water, sparkling water, diluted juice, electrolyte drinks can be good choices.

-- The more bland the better – if you’re having trouble keeping food down, go for plain high carbohydrate options like pieces of toast, crackers, plain pasta or rice dishes.
-Be wary of spicy, fatty and highly flavoured meals as they can make you feel worse
+- The more bland the better – if you’re having trouble keeping food down, go for plain carbohydrate options like pieces of toast, crackers, breakfast cereal, plain pasta or rice dishes.
+Be wary of spicy, fatty and highly flavoured meals as they can make you feel worse.

 - Grab a bite before bed – having a light, plain snack before you go to bed can sometimes help.
 Don't overdo it though as late meals (especially if large) can also give you a bit of heartburn.